-The investment protection provisions of the ECT are contained in Part III of that treaty.
+The investment protection provisions of the ECT are contained in Part III.
 To invoke those protections, a claimant must demonstrate that it has made an investment in an ECT contracting state and that it qualifies as an investor from another contracting state.
 Both "investment" and "investor" are defined in the ECT.